 Signed in as:

-This award will be given each year to a teacher, usually in the hosting district.
-To nominate a teacher, both a colleague and a student must participate in a survey.
+Nomination Process: To nominate a teacher, both a colleague, a student must participate in a survey.
 The colleague survey is below.
 Once the teacher nomination has been received, the committee chair will send the student survey to the nominee to distribute among his/her students or former students.
-Nominations are due by November 15th, 2022.

 The nominated teacher will then submit the following: